okraits/omodoro/README.md

 - Enter "p" to pause the current pomodoro cycle
 - Enter "c" to continue the current pomodoro cycle - the end time will be adjusted
+- Enter "n" to abort the current pomodori or break and start the next one
 - Enter "q" to quit omodoro

 ### 6. Customization